 Every Spring, my family eats bucket after bucket of freshly picked strawberries.
 We like them every which way and we are always coming up with new recipe ideas to incorporate strawberries.
-That's how this strawberry and apple pie recipe was born.
+That's how this strawberry apple pie recipe was born.
 It's the best of both strawberry pie and apple pie all married into one.
-Plus it's gluten free and dairy free (and easily made vegan with the omission of the egg wash).
+Plus with my favorite gluten free pie crust recipe it will be both gluten free & dairy free (and easily made vegan)

-Why You'll Love This Strawberry and Apple Pie Recipe
+Why You'll Love This Strawberry Apple Pie Recipe

 - The filling is very easy to make and uses simple ingredients.

 - It's the best of strawberry pie and apple pie mixed together.

 - It just takes a few minutes to throw the pie filling together and doesn't require any special equipment.

 Strawberries - Fresh strawberries are definitely the star of this pie.
 Make this in the height of strawberry season for the best flavor.

 Apples - Green apples are the best to use for this recipe.
 Their tart flavor pairs perfectly with the strawberries and they don't turn mushy during baking.